-Consider these suggestions to supplement your emergency preparation plan.
-Hopefully your plan will already include some or all of these steps.
-These steps will ensure that the fuels you rely on to power your backup systems will do their job in your hour of need.
-The recommendations are group according to the decreasing time frame leading up to storm landfall.
+Consider these suggestions to supplement your emergency preparation plan, if your plan doesn't already include some or all of these steps.
+These steps will ensure that the fuels you rely on to power your backup systems will do their job in your hour of greatest need.
+The recommendations are grouped according to the decreasing time frame leading up to storm landfall.